kgish/ember-rails-template/README.md

 ```

-### Ember frontend
+### Ember front-end

-Create and setup the ember front end as follows.
+Create and setup the ember front-end as follows.

 ```
 $ ember new frontend —skip-git